 What Is a Graduate Assistant?

-Graduate assistants are college and university students in graduate or professional schools who assist departments or professors in a research or administrative capacity.
-Students may be paired with professors actively engaged in research or work that might complement a graduate student’s career goals or current focus.
+Graduate assistants are students enrolled in graduate or professional schools who assist departments or professors in a teaching, research, or administrative capacity.
+A graduate assistant might be paired with a professor who is actively engaged in research or work that might complement their career goals or current focus.

-The positions often benefit both the university and the student.
-The university is able to fill positions that would be more costly if filled by a traditional employee.
-The student typically receives a monthly stipend or a fixed sum of money to help offset expenses.
+Graduate assistantships often benefit both the university and the student.
+The university is able to fill positions that might be more costly if filled by a traditional employee.
+The student typically receives a tuition waiver, monthly stipend, and/or a fixed sum of money to help them pay for graduate school.
 Some programs may also offer class credit for these jobs.

 Things to Consider

-Overall, graduate assistant programs are meant to offer a bit more value to potential students, and to defray at least a portion of the costs associated with pursuing a graduate degree.
+Overall, graduate assistant programs are meant to offer value to potential students, and to defray at least a portion of the costs associated with pursuing a graduate degree.

-When combined with scholarships, grants, and other financial awards, becoming a graduate assistant can make the costs of grad school less of a bottleneck.
-Some schools also offer tuition waivers—for some or all tuition—for qualifying graduate assistants.
+When combined with scholarships, grants, and other financial awards, becoming a graduate assistant can make the costs of grad school more manageable.
+Some schools also offer tuition waivers — for some or all of the tuition — for qualifying graduate assistants.

-Varying criteria determine who may receive a tuition waiver as a graduate assistant, so it would be advisable to do finer-combed research at institutions you’re considering, but waivers are commonly extended to individuals who are employed by the school already, those who have financial or other hardships, veterans (or the spouse or dependent of a veteran), and foster children.
+Compensation packages vary depending on the school but tuition waivers are more commonly offered to graduate assistants who are employed by the school already, have financial or other hardships, or are veterans (or the spouse or dependent of a veteran).

-Another potential negative is that a stipend counts as taxable income, though it isn’t considered wages, so you won’t pay Medicare or Social Security taxes on it.
+Another thing to keep in mind: A stipend typically counts as taxable income, though it isn’t considered wages (which means you won’t pay Medicare or Social Security taxes on it).
+So while assistantships do bring in some extra money, Uncle Sam will collect a portion of it.

 As for tuition waivers, graduate assistants can exclude up to $5,250 worth of educational assistance benefits from their income each year, according to the IRS.